testcontainers/testcontainers-go/docs/features/creating_container.md

 * `PreTerminates` - hooks that are executed before the container is terminated
 * `PostTerminates` - hooks that are executed after the container is terminated

-_Testcontainers for Go_ defines some default lifecycle hooks that cannot be skipped, but you can add your own hooks to the default ones.
-The execution order will be the following:
+_Testcontainers for Go_ defines some default lifecycle hooks that that are always executed in a specific order with respect to the user-defined hooks.
+The order of execution is the following:

 1. default `pre` hooks.
 2. user-defined `pre` hooks.